JamBrain/DairyBox/readme.md

 For details on the structure of the Ludum Dare source tree, go here:

 https://github.com/ludumdare/ludumdare

+## Upgrading DairyBox
+* Destroy your VM with `vagrant destroy`.
+This shuts down the server and removes the VM.
+* Pull the latest changes with `git pull -u`.
+* Update your Vagrant boxes with `vagrant box update`
+* Initialize a fresh VM with `vagrant up`.

 ## Tips
 * Files are in `www/public/`